Indirectly Become More Socially Successful By Improving Yourself As A Person

 Becoming more well-rounded also develops good traits you already have

 Some hobbies and experiences give you more-or-less new positive traits.
-Others flesh out and fully express aspects of yourself that were already there.
+Others flesh out and fully express facets of yourself that were already there.
 For example, being creative is great.
 It's innately attractive to other people.
 If a creative person learns an instrument and starts writing and performing music, they've done a lot to cultivate their talent and put it out there in front of everyone.
-Someone else who has just as much raw creative potential, but who does nothing with it won't get all those advantages.
+Someone else who has just as much raw creative potential, but who does nothing with it, won't get all those advantages.

-You have more ways to relate to people
+You'll have more ways to relate to people

-You have more to talk about
+You'll have more to talk about

 You can pick up new ways to be fun